 Despite a possibly hectic journey involving holiday traffic or jam-packed airports, your student will be just as thrilled to be home as you are to have them back in the nest.
 Give them a little space — they need time to settle in, hug their siblings, play with the dog, check out their room, etc.

 Although you're anxious to spend time with them, remember that they will probably bring home a lot of work.
 Finals are only a few weeks away.
-Gently suggest that they limit social activities, both with you and their friends, until they're home again at the end of the semester.
-Thanksgiving will fly by and while no one wants to write a paper over vacation, the more they get done, the easier their last few weeks will be.
+Gently suggest that they limit social activities with you and their friends until they're home again at the end of the semester.
+Thanksgiving will fly by, and while no one wants to write a paper over vacation, the more they get done, the easier their last few weeks will be.

-Given that it’s been a while since your student was home, your first instinct may be to do everything for them, including meal prep, laundry, etc. Feel free to indulge them but be careful because the cushy life you provide will set the stage for their next visit home at winter break, which is significantly longer, as well as their summer break, which is really long.
+Given that it's been a while since your student was home, your first instinct may be to do everything for them, including meal prep, laundry, etc. Feel free to indulge them but be careful because the relaxing life you provide will set the stage for their next visit home at winter break, which is significantly longer, and their summer break, which is really long.

-Don’t be surprised if your child seems a little different — perhaps more independent and opinionated.
+Don't be surprised if your child seems slightly different — perhaps more independent and opinionated.
 Your tuition dollars are helping them discover themselves and the world.
-While hearing their arguments can sometimes be trying, it’s good that they are finding their voice and expressing their views.
+While hearing their arguments can sometimes be trying, it's good that they are finding their voice and expressing their views.

-When they aren’t sleeping, studying, running off to see friends or eating all the food you stocked in the fridge, try to catch up with them about how school is going.
-Although you have texted and talked, it’s easier to communicate in person, when they are not rushing to class or surrounded by other people.
-It’s a chance to hear about what is going right with school and perhaps discuss strategies on how they can improve what’s not going well.
+When they aren't sleeping, studying, running off to see friends, or eating all the food you stocked in the fridge, try to catch up with them about how school is going.
+Although you have texted and talked, it's easier to communicate in person when they are not rushing to class or surrounded by other people.
+It's a chance to hear about what is going right with school and perhaps discuss strategies to improve what's not going well.

 When Thanksgiving is over, they will head back to campus laden with leftovers and clean clothes while you are left wanting more time with them.
 Comfort yourself with the knowledge that the end of the semester is fast approaching.
 And you may want to rest up because the next time they come home, well, that's an entirely different story…

-*If your student can't be home for the holiday for financial or logistical reasons, encourage them to take part in any activities available for students who remain on campus.
-My oldest son, who went to college at a distance, was fortunate to be invited to local friends’ homes for certain Jewish holidays when he was unable to get home.
+*If your student can't be home for the holiday for financial or logistical reasons, encourage them to participate in any activities available for students who remain on campus.
+My oldest son, who went to college at a distance, was fortunate to be invited to local friends' homes for certain Jewish holidays when he could not get home.
 Although we missed having him with us, he enjoyed his different holiday experiences.
 I always tried to return the favor when his friends were in New York and needed a place to stay.